Daya Nayak: School in Yennehole

 Daya Nayak built a school in his native village Yennehole.
-The money for building the school was collected through donations from Bollywood personalities in name of the Radha Nayak Educational Trust (named after Nayak's mother).
+The money for building the school was collected through donations from Bollywood personalities in name of the Radha Nayak Educational Trust(named after Nayak's mother).
 The school was inaugurated by Amitabh Bachchan in 2000 in presence of celebrities like M. F. Husain, Suniel Shetty and Aftab Shivdasani.
 It was later handed over to the Government of Karnataka, and is now known as the Radha Nayak Government High School.

-Allegations of corruption and criminal links
+Corruption allegations

 In 2003, Ketan Tirodkar, a journalist, accused Daya Nayak of having links with the Mumbai underworld, and of amassing wealth disproportionate to his income through illegal means.
 Tirodkar alleged that he had become friends with Nayak in 2002, and ran an extortion business with him.

 Nayak was investigated by the Maharashtra Control of Organised Crime Act (MCOCA) court for links with the underworld.
 He came out clean in investigations conducted by ACP Shankar Kamble in 2003 and by DCP K L Bishnoy in 2004.
 He was given clean chit after another inquiry by ACP Dilip Sawant in 2004.
 The same year, Tirodkar was taken into custody on the charge of having links with the Dubai-based don Chota Shakeel.

 In 2006, Nayak was arrested during an investigation led by the Anti-Corruption Bureau (ACB) ACP Bhim Rao Ghadge.
 The ACB officials raided his house on 21 January 2006.
-He was suspended a day later.
 The school built by him was also raided without the knowledge of approval of the Karnataka state government.
 On 18 February 2006, a sessions court issued a non-bailable warrant against him in the disproportionate assets case after his anticipatory bail plea was rejected by the sessions court, the Bombay High Court and after the Supreme Court of India declined to interfere in the case and directed him to surrender.
-Two days later, he surrendered as directed and was sent to judicial custody.
-Nayak spent 14 days in police custody and 45 days in judicial custody, and was released on bail after no chargesheet could be filed against him due to lack of evidence.

 The 2003 complaint against him stated that he had amassed wealth worth crores of rupees.
 ACB found his assets to be worth much less – Rs.
 8,917,000, but still filed a chargesheet against him, stating that these assets were disproportionate to Nayak's monthly salary of ₹ 10,000 as a sub-inspector.
-Nayak was accused of floating bogus companies with help of his associate Rajendra Phadte, and getting his wife Komal to take property loans from these companies to launder his money.
-The ACB also stated that he had dealt properties in name of his brother-in-law and Phadte.
+Nayak was accused on allegations of floating bogus companies with help of his associate Rajendra Padte, and getting his wife Komal to take property loans.